 - To identify promising forms of policy innovation and institutional design and explore the conditions for their application in different jurisdictions.

-The programme is structured around five of the most important challenges to democratic governance and politics, described in detail in the Programme Text accompanying the Call for Proposals (documents below):
+The programme is structured around five of the most important challenges to democratic governance and politics.

 - Inequality and redistribution